zowe/docs-site/docs/troubleshoot/cli/mustgather-cli.md

 ```

 ### npm configuration
-If the user is having trouble installing Zowe CLI from an npm registry, gather their npm configuration to help identify issues with registry settings, global install paths, proxy settings, etc...
+If you are having trouble installing Zowe CLI from an npm registry, gather your npm configuration to help identify issues with registry settings, global install paths, proxy settings, etc...

 ```
 npm config ls -l
 ```

 ### npm log files
 In case of errors, npm creates log files in the `npm_cache\_logs` location.
-To get the `npm_cache` location for a specific OS, run:
+To get the `npm_cache` location for a specific OS, run the following command:

 ```
 npm config get cache
 ```

 By default, npm keeps only 10 log files, but sometimes more are needed.
-You can instruct the user to increase the log count.
-Issue:
+Increase the log count by issuing the following command:

 ```
 npm config set logs-max 50
 ```

-- This command increases the log count to 50, so that more log files will be stored on the system.
-Now the user can run tests multiple times and not lose the log files.
+This command increases the log count to 50, so that more log files will be stored on the system.
+Now you can run tests multiple times and not lose the log files.
 The logs can be passed to Support for analysis.

-As the log files are created only when an npm conmmand fails, but you are interested to see what is executed, you can increase the loglevel of npm.
-Issue:
+As the log files are created only when an npm conmmand fails, but you are interested to see what is executed, you can increase the log level of npm.
+Issue the following command:

 ```
 npm config set loglevel verbose